dodgymike/hackrf-wiki/Getting-Started-with-HackRF-and-GNU-Radio.md

 As mentioned above, the best way to get started with HackRF is to use Pentoo Linux.
 Eventually you may want to install software to use HackRF with your favorite operating system.

-If your package manager includes the most recent release of libhackrf (2014.04.1 at the time of writing) and gr-osmosdr, then use it to install those packages in addition to GNU Radio.
+If your package manager includes the most recent release of libhackrf and gr-osmosdr, then use it to install those packages in addition to GNU Radio.
 Otherwise, the recommended way to install these tools is by using [PyBOMBS](http://gnuradio.org/redmine/projects/pybombs/wiki).

 See the [Operating System Tips](https://github.com/mossmann/hackrf/wiki/Operating-System-Tips) page for information on setting up HackRF software on particular Operating Systems and Linux distributions.